 – Bernadette, why weren’t you a part of “The Maxx is Back” album, given the success of the previous “Meeting In The Ladies Room”?

 – When we talk about girl groups with pop crossover appeal, people regularly throw out names like Destiny’s Child, Spice Girls, and TLC.
 Where do you think Klymaxx fits into that category?
-I don’t hear their name mentioned much, and I’m wondering if there’s some kind of reluctance to give the group their due for whatever influence they may have had in the music industry or on pop culture?
+I don’t hear their name mentioned much, and I’m wondering if there’s any reluctance to give the group their due for whatever influence they had in the music industry or on pop culture?

 Bernadette: I’m glad you brought that up.
 It baffles me why we aren’t given much credit.
 I believe Klymaxx were trailblazers in the attitude that women in music industry have today.
 It’s not widely known, but I created the word “diva” in the marketplace, and I don’t think many women were talking about self-love the way Klymaxx did at the time.
 I even created the concept of designer clothes in music with lyrics like, “My Gianni Versace blue-leather suit “.
 So I often wonder why others, especially women, don’t give us credit for that.
 Ironically, more men give us credit than women do.